kovidgoyal/kitty/docs/faq.rst

     kitty +kitten show_key

 Then press the key you want to emulate.
+Note that this kitten will only show keys that actually reach the terminal program, in particular, keys mapped to actions in kitty will not be shown.
+To check those first map them to :code:`no_op`.

 How do I open a new window or tab with the same working directory as the current window?
 --------------------------------------------------------------------------------------------